lifankohome/Pagination/README.md

   *   setUrlSuf
   *   setPageNib(default 7)

-setPageNib: You can set how many button to show;
+setPageNib: You can set how many button to be shown.
   *  if setPageNib(1), except the current page(eg:10), [9], 10, [11] would be shown.
   *  if setPageNib(3), except the current page(eg:10), [7, 8, 9], 10, [11, 12, 13] would be shown.
   *  ...